Electric Bike Accidents and Injuries

 Electric bikes have become very popular throughout California, especially in tourist and beach areas.
 With nice weather year-round and an increase in the interest of searching for alternative types of transportation, we are starting to see an uptick in electric bike accidents that are leaving some riders with severe injuries.

-Electric bikes, also known as e-bikes, are developing quickly, with estimated U.S. sales of $144 million in 2018.
-Deloitte, a consulting firm, predicts 130 million e-bikes will be sold worldwide between 2020 and 2023.
+Electric bikes, also known as e-bikes, are progressively becoming more in demand.
+U.S. e-bike sales have made an estimate of $144 million in 2018.
+Deloitte, a consulting firm, expects about 130 million e-bikes to be sold globally between 2020 and 2023.
 They are designed to be as safe as traditional bicycles, do not compromise consumer safety, and benefit bicyclists who may be discouraged from riding a traditional bicycle due to limited physical fitness, age, disability or convenience.

 An e-bike has many of the same components as a regular bicycle, and they’re regulated like bicycles.
-The same rules of the road apply to both e-bikes and human-powered bicycles.
+Those who have e-bikes or human-powered bicycles are required to follow similar rules and regulations of the road.
 As the name suggests, electrical bikes have a motor, battery, and a controller, which allows riders to reach higher speeds with less exertion than a normal bike.
 However, higher speeds also mean having a greater risk for accidents and injuries.
 Since the exposure is similar to bikes and e-scooters, the rider is less protected and the outcome could be fatal if it collides with a car, truck, or bus.

 Laws Regulating Electric Bikes